 Over Proofed vs. Under Proofed Loaf

 Understanding when a loaf of bread is proofed correctly prior to shaping and bulk fermenting in the fridge can be hard to analyze.
 Generally, a sourdough bread should double in size during fermentation.
 When the bowl is wiggled, the dough should jiggle.
+This final rise is an important step – leading to a good loaf of bread!

 There are a few distinct differences in how sourdough bread will turn out when cooked if it is over proofed vs. under proofed.